 It's all in the Mind

-Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention in a positive manner on the task of preparing for and participating in a competition.
+Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention positively on the task of preparing for and participating in a competition.

 The increased stress of competitions can cause athletes to react both physically and mentally in a manner, which can negatively affect their performance abilities.
-They may become tense, their heart rates race, they break into a cold sweat, they worry about the outcome of the competition, they find it hard to concentrate on the task in hand.
+They may become tense, their heart rates race, they break into a cold sweat, worry about the outcome of the competition, find it hard to concentrate on the task at hand.
 This has led coaches to take an increasing interest in the field of sports psychology and in particular in the area of competitive anxiety.
-That interest has focused on techniques which athletes can use in the competitive situation to maintain control and optimise their performance.
-Once learned, these techniques allow the athlete to relax and to focus his/her attention in a positive manner on the task of preparing for and participating in a competition.
+That interest has focused on techniques that athletes can use in the competitive situation to maintain control and optimise their performance.
+Once learned, these techniques allow the athlete to relax and to focus his/her attention positively on the task of preparing for and participating in a competition.

 Concentration, confidence, control, and commitment (the 4C's) are generally considered to be the main mental qualities that are important for successful performance in most sports.

-This is the mental quality to focus on the task in hand.
+This is the mental quality to focus on the task at hand.
 If the athlete lacks concentration, then their athletic abilities will not be effectively or efficiently applied to the task.
 Research has identified the following types of attention focus: